ElanMedoff/use-search-param/README.md

 ## Adapting `useSearchParam` for your own router

 By default, `useSearchParam` will read from `window.location.search` and monkey-patch the global `history` to properly react to `pushState` and `replaceState` events (see the [wouter source code](https://github.com/molefrog/wouter/blob/110b6694a9b3220460eed32640fa4778d10bdf52/packages/wouter/src/use-browser-location.js#L57) for more info on this topic).
-If you'd rather have your existing router handle rerenders, you can use `getSearchParamFromSearchString` to build your own hook.
+If you'd rather avoid the monkey-patching and have your existing router trigger any rerenders on route events, you can use `getSearchParamFromSearchString` to build your own hook:

 ```tsx
 // using wouter, for example: